jiangyi9/Monitor/README.md

 Title: Development of a Visual Monitoring System for an Assembly Line using Lidars and Image Processing Techniques

 1. Introduction
-  1.1 Requirements of the system
+  1.1 Requirements of the system (motivation, automated, ideas, convey the information to the smart robots) 1.2 Contributions
-  1.2 Contributions

 2. Overview of the system